 - Inspirational Type: The visitor who’s still searching and wants to be inspired.

 - Researcher: The visitor who wants more information about the products, because he does not exactly have a clear idea what the products are all about.

 - Comparer: The visitor who already knows what he wants, but still compares the details.

 - Buyer: The visitor knows what he wants and has made the purchase decision.

 Customers who first get inspired, for example, have a different need for information than those who have already made their purchase decision or those who compare products and retailers.
-The implementation of AX Semantics E-Commerce Suite is quite simple: Online merchants simply embed a code snippet into their website, allowing them to identify individual customers based on their browsing behavior.
+The implementation of AX Semantics Personalized Commerce is quite simple: Online merchants simply embed a code snippet into their website, allowing them to identify individual customers based on their browsing behavior.

 Example of a “First-Time Visitor” at Metav Werkzeuge GmbH: